 While you can’t sue your employer, you may be able to sue another party who caused or contributed to your accident.
 For example, it may be possible to sue the manufacturer of a piece of equipment that failed and caused your fall.

 Workers’ Compensation differs a great deal from personal injury claims.
-It’s wise to speak with professionals with experience in the area of law you need if you suffered serious injury on the job.
+It’s wise to speak with professionals with experience in the area of law you need if you suffered a serious injury on the job.
 The Injured Workers Law Firm will be able to advise you on your best course of action.
 Call today for a free consultation to learn more about how we can help you.
 You can even read our eBook for free first, The Ultimate Guide to Workers’ Compensation in Virginia.